infimalabs/space/A15/README.md

-(common in game engines like Unity (Unity Technologies 2024) and Unreal Engine (Epic Games 2023)) and **right-handed systems** (standard in mathematics and physics) through straightforward external affine transformations (combinations of translation, rotation, uniform scaling, and reflection).
-While this simplifies cross-platform integration, achieving unambiguous interoperability absolutely requires establishing and adhering to a shared global orientation convention for interpreting the alternating local chiral environments arising from the 6d Wyckoff sites
+(common in game engines like Unity (Unity Technologies 2024) and Unreal Engine (Epic Games 2023)) and **right-handed systems** (standard in mathematics and physics) through straightforward external affine transformations.
+While this simplifies cross-platform integration, achieving unambiguous interoperability absolutely requires establishing and adhering to a shared global orientation convention (<a href="#subsubsec-limits-handedness" data-reference-type="ref+Label" data-reference="subsubsec-limits-handedness">3.3.6</a>).
+Crucially, the shared mathematical foundation provides a pathway toward application-agnostic spatial understanding, enabling potentially more seamless data exchange between disparate systems built upon the same A15 conventions.
-(<a href="#subsubsec-limits-handedness" data-reference-type="ref+Label"
-data-reference="subsubsec-limits-handedness">3.3.5</a>).

 ### Alignment with Global Measurement Standards